Dawn raids (New Zealand): Official apology

+The apology was lambasted as "hollow" in a 2023 review after it became apparent that Immigration New Zealand was deporting overstayers 'out of hours' even after the apology was made.
+The review made five recommendations to change the approach to these 'out of hours' visits.
+Carmel Sepuloni responded on behalf of the government by blaming Immigration New Zealand for failing to honour the apology.

 Legacy

+Art, literature and media

 The dawn raids have been the subject of several literary works and media including Oscar Kightley's play Dawn Raids, Pauline Vaeluaga Smith's novel My New Zealand Story: Dawn Raid, Albert Wendt's Sons for the Return Home, the documentaries Dawn Raids (2005) and Polynesian Panthers (2010), and Oscar Kightley's 2021 documentary Dawn Raid.
 The Danny 'Brotha D' Leaosavai'i and Andy Murnane's record label Dawn Raid Entertainment and King Kapisi's clothing label "Overstayer" also re-appropriated the dawn raids for artistic purposes.
 The dawn raids were also depicted in Halaifonua Finau and Tom Hern's TVNZ miniseries The Panthers and in an episode of the TV series Westside.